Gen Z: Culture Builders

 Multiculturalism

 Whatever that different thinking results in from a brand’s perspective, one thing is certain: brand efforts will have to be flexible, iterative and nuanced.
-The sheer size of this population – at 83 million – will require brands to engage in creative wholesale reimagination, since they represent the second-largest cohort in America today.
+The sheer size of this population – at 68.6 million in the U.S. alone – will require brands to engage in wholesale reimagination, since they represent the second-largest demographic in America.
 What’s clear is that Gen Z’s influence will ripple across multiple generations, just as Millenialization created massive upheaval for brands.
 The disruption that Millennials caused in the past two decades was largely born of innovation and technology.
-The coming disruption from Gen Z will be revolutionary from a cultural standpoint.
-For brands to be successful, they’ll have to understand cultural intersectionality over the generational silo.
+The coming disruption from Generation Z will be revolutionary from a cultural standpoint.
+For brands to be successful, they’ll have to understand cultural intersectionality over the generational silo they’ve been used to.

 One of the most interesting facts about Gen Z is that given their multiculturalism, one might assume they would be more progressive across all viewpoints.
-But that’s not what the data shows.
-In fact, it’s expected that Gen Z will be the most conservative generation since the 1940’s – much more conservative than Millennials and Gen X – but why?
+But that’s not necessarily so.
+Data finds much more independence when it comes to politics – balancing aspirational goals with practical realities.
 According to Move Over, Millennials, Here Comes Generation Z, “Millennials, after all, were raised during the boom times and relative peace of the 1990s, only to see their sunny world dashed by the Sept.
 11 attacks and two economic crashes, in 2000 and 2008.
 Theirs is a story of innocence lost.
 Generation Z, by contrast, has had its eyes open from the beginning, coming along in the aftermath of those cataclysms in the era of the war on terror and the Great Recession…”

 So while they’ve grown up with similar ideas about valuing diversity as Millennials, Gen Z is coming of age in an era of widespread terror alerts and global unrest.
 Further, it’s important to consider that our way of approaching generational understanding can often belie the lived experience of individuals.
 Not all Gen Xers are jaded; just as not all Millennials got a participation trophy.
 According to an article in Marketing Communication News about the conservatism of Gen Z culture, “The findings go on to suggest that traditional generational stereotypes are outdated, with respondents repeatedly defying conventional wisdom about their attitudes and behaviors.
 The research also highlights commonalities and differences between generations that may have been previously overlooked.”